Build a Homelab server using an old laptop

 systemctl start lightdm

-# Auto-enter X environment on boot
+# Automatically enter X environment on boot

 systemctl enable lightdm

-Edit /etc/systemd/logind.conf, change the following three lines to ignore, and uncomment them.
+Edit /etc/systemd/logind.conf, change the following three lines to ignore and uncomment them.

 1